 Where to Get Addresses and Scripts

-Once you have supplies, you should contact one or more of the organizations below to sign up for a postcard-writing assignment.
+Once you have supplies, you could contact one or more of the organizations below to sign up for a postcard-writing assignment.
 They will send you a list of addresses and instructions on what to write, usually by email.
 It can sometimes take a little while to receive your first addresses.
 If you want to get started right away, email us at email@example.com, or just email us whenever you need addresses.
 Please ask for only the number of addresses you can write to within one week.

 - Postcards to Voters – This is the organization that started it all, with Tony the Democrat.
 For candidate postcards, these should be mailed promptly.

 - Flip the West – Write postcards to voters in support of key Senate races in Arizona, Colorado, and Montana.

 Why should we write postcards?
 Does it work?